gsilva00/LBAW-Project/docs/wiki/er.md

 Table 10: NewFlow Technical requirements

 Our group decided that from this list of requirements it would be important to highlight the Accessibility and Security especially, as they are the backbone of every website and our top priority should always be to make the user feel safe and that our design is intuitive.
-Besides that, we believe that Scalibility should also be one of our main concerns to ensure that our website is prepared to handle a high volume of both new articles and users.
+Besides that, we believe that Scalability should also be one of our main concerns to ensure that our website is prepared to handle a high volume of both new articles and users.

 #### 2.3.3 Restrictions